Complete New Zealand (32 Days) – From £4,210

 Close up experience

-- A Take an early evening punt down the River Avon
+- Take an early evening punt down the River Avon

-Head down the Tasman Valley from Mt Cook and on to Lake Tekapo and the Church of the Good Shepherd, where the window behind the altar frames an astonishing view of the lake.
+Head down the Tasman Valley from Mount Cook and on to Lake Tekapo and the Church of the Good Shepherd, where the window behind the altar frames an astonishing view of the lake.

-Then on across the high country’s tussock plains, through Fairlie and Geraldine to the ‘Garden City’.
+Then across the high country’s tussock plains, through Fairlie and Geraldine to the ‘Garden City’ of Christchurch.

 Although New Zealand is one of the easiest countries to travel to, we realise that contemplating a long haul trip to the other side of the world can be daunting, so we’ve put together some essential information that you will need to know before you head off on your holiday.